Kvens: Kven costume

-In the late 1990s a Kven costume was designed.
-It is not a reconstruction of an old costume, but rather a new design based on pictures and other sources about the clothing and jewelry used by Kvens in the late 19th and early 20th century.
-The purpose of creating the costume was to unify and strengthen Kven identity.
+While the Kven costume (Kväänipuku) was only 'designed' in the 1990s and beginning of the 2000s it builds on older Kven fashions and is intended to strengthen Kven identity.
+Much of it is in a simple white colour, which beyond its historical use serves as a reminder of the reputed cleanliness of the Kvens.
+The silver-ware is likewise an important part of Kven clothing and the position of kvensølvesmed (Norwegian for 'kven silver smith') is an important one.

 Kadonu Loru

 Kadonu Loru is the only pop music single ever recorded in the Kven language.
 It is based on an old Kven nursery rhyme about making sausages.
 The artists are Karine Jacobsen and Kine Johansen respectively from Børselv and Lakselv.
 The single was published by Iđut.